 Four years earlier, Hamelin had been the youngest of Canada’s male short track speed skating team competing at Turin 2006.
 He finished fourth in his only individual event, the 1500m.
 Charles Hamelin won his first career Olympic medal, silver, as a member of the 5000m relay team.

-Based on his experience and accomplishments, Charles Hamelin is considered the leader of the national team.
-By the time of the Sochi 2014 Olympic Winter Games, he will have been competing at the senior world championships for a decade.
+Based on his experience and accomplishments, Charles Hamelin is considered the leader of the national team, having competed at the senior world championships for a decade.